-When the dependency is fulfilled, its metadata will be saved into the avocado cache, so avocado will be able to reuse it in another tests.
+When the dependency is fulfilled, it will be saved into the avocado cache, and it will be reused by other tests.

-Also, the dependency metadata will stay in cache after the Avocado run, so the second run of the tests will use dependencies from cache, which will make tests more efficient.
-If you want to know the state of cache, you can use cache interface with avocado cache list.
+Also, the dependency will stay in cache after the Avocado run, so the second run of the tests will use dependencies from cache, which will make tests more efficient.